ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 Here we're traversing the list `[1..10]` by filtering values by `x*2 >= 12` and mapping with `x*2`.

-In Python, you would achieve the same with
+In Python, we would achieve the same with

 ```python
 >>> [2*x for x in range(1, 11) if 2*x >= 12]